Schallenballa/AU-REU-21/SECURITY.md

 ## Supported Versions

 By cloning or using code from this repository, you accept any risks involved.
-Zachary Schallenberger and Nicholas Dunn are not responsible from any negative consequences resulting from the code of this repository on your own computer
+Zachary Schallenberger and Nicholas Dunn are not responsible for any negative consequences resulting from the code of this repository on your own personal computer or device.

 | Version | Supported          |
 | ------- | ------------------ |